catseye/toolshelf/README.markdown

     `only_paths bin` is given, `bin/subdir` will not be added to the search path.

-*   ♦ `build_command`
+*   `build_command`

     Example: `build_command ./configure --no-cheese && make`

-    specifies a command to run to build the source.
-Passes the entire hint value to the shell for execution.
+    A shell command that will be used to build the source.  `toolshelf` passes the entire hint value to the shell for execution.
 The command will be run with the root of the source tree as the working directory.
+    `toolshelf`'s built-in heuristics for building sources will not be used.

 Theory of Operation
 -------------------